 Know which keywords not to use

 There’s no definitive list of words that hurt your reach.
-But these guidelines can help you avoid publishing content that Facebook deprioritizes:
+But these guidelines can help you avoid posting content that Facebook deprioritizes:

 - For organic content guidelines, review the Facebook Community Standards